 When it comes to domestic violence crimes, a person can be charged with either a felony or a misdemeanor, depending on the circumstances of their arrest.
 There are some major differences between felony and misdemeanor charges in the state of California.
-In this blog, we explain some of these differences to help you understand the legal repercussions for domestic violence.
+In this blog, we explain some of these differences to help you understand the legal repercussions of domestic violence.

-Felony level charges are reserved for serious criminal offenses in California.
+Felony-level charges are reserved for serious criminal offenses in California.
 Individuals who end up being convicted for felonies are usually sentenced to prison or are placed on strict probation.
 Consequences of a felony conviction also include:

 - Loss of voting rights

 - Difficulty obtaining jobs and housing opportunities due to criminal record

 Misdemeanors are crimes that are punishable by a one-year sentence in county jail.
 Those who have been convicted of a misdemeanor offense are also given informal probation and sometimes have to serve some time in jail as a condition of their probation.
 Similar to a felony, misdemeanor charges also have social consequences that can affect a person until the conviction is expunged from their record.

 Some felonies are treated as “wobblers,” which means they can be charged as either felonies or misdemeanors.
 To determine which charges should be filed, prosecutors will consider the facts of the case and the defendant’s criminal record.
 Under California Penal Code Section 17(b) PC, a judge can choose to reduce a felony to a misdemeanor if the offense is a wobbler.